nicholaswmin/conventions/repo/.github/CONTRIBUTING.md

 ## Commit messages

-> follow [Conventional Commits][cc-about], a convention dovetailing with Semver,
+> follow [Conventional Commits][cc-about] which dovetails with Semver,
-> which prescribes the following format:
+> and prescribes the following format:

 ```bash
 <type>: <description>